Your risk of developing cancer depends on many things, including:

-A genetic condition can crop up in a family that has not had it before but this is very rare.
-You are likely to know if any of these consitions run in your family.
+A genetic condition can appear in a family that has not had it before, but this is very rare.
+You are likely to know if any of these conditions run in your family.
 These include:

-This is a genetic disease in which non cancerous (benign) tumours form in the nerves under the skin and in other parts of the body.
+This is a genetic disease.
+Non cancerous (benign) tumours form in the nerves under the skin and in other parts of the body.

 Li Fraumeni syndrome

-This is a genetic syndrome that causes several different types of cancer to occur in affected families.
-It's sometimes called family cancer syndrome.
+This is a genetic syndrome.
+It causes several different types of cancer to occur in affected families.
+This is because of a change (mutation) in the TP53 gene that stops tumours from growing.
+It's sometimes called a family cancer syndrome.

-Families with Li Fraumeni syndrome have a higher risk of developing soft tissue sarcoma and othere cancers.
+Families with Li Fraumeni syndrome have a higher risk of developing:

 This is a type of inherited eye cancer.
 It is nearly always diagnosed in childhood.

 Children who have had retinoblastoma have an increased risk of developing a soft tissue sarcoma in the future.